 Lenders evaluate plumbing acquisitions carefully to ensure that the transaction is sound.
 Each lender has its specific in-house criteria.
-However, most look at these five points before providing a financing proposal.
+However, most lenders consider these five points before providing a financing proposal:

 a) Can the plumbing company afford the financing cost?

 Lenders want to ensure that the plumbing company has enough profits to cover the loan service.
 They will not finance an acquisition that does not generate enough revenues and profits to pay for the financing costs.